Eye International Conference

 In 2017 the conference has devoted two days to the latest and most innovative restoration projects with a special European version of the successful symposium The Reel Thing.
 The event was a collaboration with the founders of The Reel Thing, Grover Crisp and Michael Friend (Sony Pictures Entertainment) and the Association of Moving Picture Archivists (AMIA).

-In 2019, the 10th Women and the Silent Screen Conference will be hosted by the 5th Eye International Conference.
+In 2019, the 10th Women and the Silent Screen Conference will be hosted by the 5th Eye International Conference (25-28 May).
 Women and the Silent Screen (WSS), an international conference held biennially, brings together research focusing on all forms of women’s presence in the earliest decades of motion picture history.
 After its first edition in Utrecht in 1999, the conference is coming back to the Netherlands to celebrate its twentieth year.
 The theme of WSS X is Sisters, taken both literally and figuratively within a wide range of theoretical and historical angles.
-Further information and the Call for Papers will be announced in September 2018.
 For more information click here.
+The pdf copy of the Call for Papers (deadline: November 30, 2018) can be downloaded here.